 Too many people opt for a cheap logo by using websites like Fivver or 99 Designs.
 Even worse I have seen people get their best friends daughter to design their logo because they are good at art!
 This is your business!
 Would you leave your newborn in the hands of a child or someone who is untrained to look after your baby?
 So why do this with your brand?
 The result is that businesses usually have to rebrand after a year or two and end up paying far more than the initial investment would be.
 Back yourself.
 Get a properly trained professional who understands branding and show your customers just how serious you are about your business.

 It has been reported that 98% of men love the colour blue, which is probably why there are more blue logos in the world than any other colour.
 But choosing the colour for your brand simply on what your favourite colour is, is very dangerous for your brand.
 You should refer back to your brand personality and your target audience.
 If the majority of your clients are men, then sure, you can contemplate blue.
 But if you are targeting women, children, particular cultures or age groups, your brand colour should be carefully considered.

 Find out the psychology of colour.

 Mistake #7 – Assuming that branding is expensive

-The last mistake that that people thing that branding is expensive.
+The last mistake is that people think branding is expensive.
 The initial strategy and logo design is definitely an investment that is worth paying for, but there are so many areas of branding that you can do yourself that don’t have to cost money.
 The one key point is to remain consistent.
-Don’t get side tracked by shiny popular fads.
+Don’t get sidetracked by shiny popular fads.
 Stay the distance and remain true to your brand personality and promise and you will enjoy a far more connected and engaged business.